 Inspiration is found all around; in the countryside, the city, along the coast or even just in my back garden.
 A love of old and unwanted items also blends into my work as I reference vintage items such as broken clocks or ancient books with intriguing titles.
 If I'm not in my workshop or working on my designs I am often out with my camera and sketch book finding new ideas.

-I use many techniques which take a long time to process and it is always exciting when I open the lid to peer inside in the kiln.
-Using recycled materials means that every item will have a unique, and sometimes surprising, outcome.
+I use many techniques, and do several tests when using different types of glass, which take a long time to process .
+However, it is always exciting when I open the lid to peer inside in the kiln as using recycled materials means that every item will have a unique, and sometimes surprising, outcome.

 I have completed many commissioned pieces for corporate businesses, universities and as personal requests for special occasions.

 A wide range of my glass work can be found in -

 Harding House Gallery, Steep Hill, Lincoln,